yasminsoltani/yasminsoltani/README.md

 # Hello there! 🙋🏽‍♀️

 #### My name is Yasmin and I'm a Senior Biomedical Engineering student at University of Houston.
 I have an interest in Data Science, particularly using data to solve challenges in healthcare, social determinants of health (SdoH), and technology.
-I have previously internet as a Data Scientist at National Oilwell Varco and I have conducted ML research at University of Maryland Baltimore County.
+I have previously interned as a Data Scientist at National Oilwell Varco and I have conducted ML research at University of Maryland Baltimore County.
 I am a 2024 Pharis Fellow, where I had the chance to conduct data science research for refugees education, particularly investigating factors that impact language acquisition and educational attainment in refugee/asylee students attending Texas public schools.
 As of now, I am working on building a Machine Learning Model that works as Sleep Stage Classifier.